MariuszWiacek/challenge/README.md

 ## Installation

-I have completed code refactor according to HTML Semantics and Image alt atrributes rules to make my challenge complete.
+*I have completed code refactor according to HTML Semantics and Image alt atrributes rules to make my challenge complete.
+*I have made some changes in CSS structure to have it matched with HTML.
+*I have changed website title for better searching results.

 ## Screenshot